Sparisoma cretense

-The Mediterranean parrotfish (Sparisoma cretense) is a species of parrotfish found at depths up to 50 m along rocky shores in the Mediterranean and the eastern Atlantic, from Portugal south to Senegal.
+The Mediterranean parrotfish (Sparisoma cretense), also known as the European parrotfish, is a species of parrotfish found at depths up to 50 m along rocky shores in the Mediterranean and the eastern Atlantic, from Portugal south to Senegal.
 It is generally common, but uncommon or rare (locally even absent) in the northwestern Mediterranean and in the Adriatic Sea.
 It prefers relatively warm temperatures and there is an ongoing northward range expansion, possibly due to global warming.
 The primary adult habitat is rocky reefs, especially in areas with macroalgae, but they may visit adjacent seagrass patches.
 Juveniles also occur more widely in the latter habitat.

 In parts of its range it is a commercially important food fish.
 Although some populations have been affected by fishing pressure, it is not considered threatened.
 It has been studied in detail in parts of its range, including the Azores.

 Behavior

 The Mediterranean parrotfish feeds primarily on epilithic and coralline algae, but may also take epiphytic algae (growing on seagrass) and small invertebrates.
 The jaws and dentition are specially adapted to this feeding.

 It primarily breeds during the summer, from July to September, but breeding can occur as early as May and late as December.
 It is a diurnal fish, but spawning is around dawn or dusk and can occur in pairs or groups.
 The pelagic eggs hatch into free-swimming larvae.
 The pelagic stage for the eggs and larvae is 50–60 days in Sparisoma parrotfish, after which they settle on rocky reefs and among seagrass.